TimDoekemeijer/panseg/README.md

 # Automatic Segmentation of Pancreatic Tumors
 This repository includes the code for my research project: Deep Learning for Automatic Segmentation of Pancreatic Tumors in Diffusion-Weighted MR Images.
 Below, you can find a summary of the project and an overview of the repository.

-## Summary
-The aim of this project was to research the use of CNNs, specifically U-Net, to automatically and accurately contour pancreatic tumors on IVIM MR images.
-The used dataset was retrieved from three separate studies, and consisted of 61 patients, with a total of 119 IVIM MRI volumes.
-Each volume consisted of 18 axial slices, from which a total of 767 slices were labeled.
-Leave one out cross-validation (LOOCV) was used to most efficiently split the dataset into training, validation, and testing portions.
-Multiple loss functions were explored, and hyperparameters of the model were optimized using an automatic software framework for ML, monitoring the mean Dice validation loss.
-Preprocessing was used to make the dimensions of volumes of equal size and enhance contrast, and data augmentation (rotating, shifting, and shearing) was used to make the model more generalizable.

 ## Overview
 ### Preliminaries
 To be able to use this code, the added conda environment (pansegenvironment.yml) needs to be installed.